 Scale up demand of a quantum computation requires qubit coupling.
 Spin qubit community is trying to reply on that with several approaches: From C. M. Marcus and Quantum Transport laboratory in Delft – triple quantum dots.
 From D. J. Reilly laboratory - quadruple-quantum-dot.
 From S. Tarucha laboratory - quintuple quantum dot.

-Measurement
+Different type of measurement techniques are applied in order to measure the state of a spin qubit and extract the coherence times: